shawnbrown/datatest/docs/tutorial/introduction.rst

     Context manager and decorator to temporarily set a working directory.

-:class:`get_reader() <datatest.get_reader>`
-    Get a csv.reader-like interface for pandas DataFrames, MS Excel worksheets, etc.

-:class:`Select`, :class:`Query`, and :class:`Result`
-    Select and query tabular data that can be tested for validity.

 :class:`RepeatingContainer`
     Operate on a group of objects together instead of repeating the same methods and operations on each individual object